sebastiansternberg/Legitimacy_Replication_Code/README.md

 5. The direct link for GIP wave 27 is: https://search.gesis.org/research_data/ZA6901
 6. Download the codebook
 7. Please fill out the data request form for all three datasets and request the datasets from GESIS.
-8. Name the datasets as specified in the replication code.
+8. Name the datasets as specified in the replication code and place them in a folder called "Data".
 9. Merge the data according to the replication code.

+Disclaimer:

 The Zelig version used in the main code is out-dated.
-In order to use it, we provide script XXXX to install the Zelig Version used in the analysis scripts.
+In order to use it, we provide script "installed_archived_zeligverse.R" to install the Zelig Version used in the analysis scripts.
+We also provide the zeligverse.tar required in the repo.

 To replicate the German findings, run the code in the following order:

-.rmd

-- 01.DataPrep
+- 01_GIP_dataprep.Rmd
-- 02GIP analysios
+- 02_gip_analysis_gip_analyses.Rmd
-- 03 Robustness
+- 03_gip_robustness.Rmd

 To replicate the French findings, run the code in the following order:

+- 01_ENEF_analysis.Rmd
+- 02_ENEF_Robustness.Rmd

 ToDo:
 - CH soll mir das Stata file schicken
-- DAhinter schreiben welches Script welch Figures und Tables repliziert